Baltimore City Emergency Sinkhole Repairs

 Contract Value: $8,500,000

-• The Challenge: Spiniello Companies responded to a major sinkhole that formed on the City of Baltimore’s High-Level Interceptor in the historic Mount Vernon neighborhood.
+• The Challenge: Spiniello Companies responded to a major sinkhole that formed on the City of Baltimore’s High Level Interceptor in the historic Mount Vernon neighborhood.
 As repairs were underway, two additional sinkholes appeared within a mile of the original location.
-Spiniello was tasked with the repair of all three locations along with the approximately one mile of the 110-year-old pipe, comprised of concrete and brick with an 80-inch diameter.
+Spiniello was tasked with repairing all three locations along with the rehabilitation of approximately one mile of a 110-year-old concrete and brick pipe that was 80-inches in diameter.

 Spiniello’s Quick Response: Following installation of an extensive bypass system, access to each pipe collapse was achieved by liner plate shaft excavations.
-Each shaft was 35- to 50-feet in depth and up to 24-feet in diameter.
-The 80-inch pipes were then cleaned with specialty equipment, resulting in over 3,000-tons of material being removed from the pipeline prior to lining.
-Due to the discovery of high lead levels, hazardous material disposal guidelines were followed.
-The 80-inch pipe was then lined with cured-in-place pipe (CIPP) in segments over 2,000-feet long to limit costly excavations and further disruption to traffic and local businesses.
-In less than a year, the three sinkholes were repaired, flow was restored to the newly lined sewer main, and the City streets were reopened to traffic.
-Spiniello's expertise and ability to perform emergency work in-house assured timely and economical completion to this critical project.
+Each shaft was 35- to 50-feet deep and up to 24-feet in diameter.
+The 80-inch pipes were then cleaned with specialty equipment, with over 3,000-tons of material removed from the pipeline prior to lining.
+Due to the discovery of high lead levels, hazardous material disposal guidelines had to be followed.
+The 80-inch pipe was then lined with cured-in-place pipe (CIPP) in segments over 2,000-feet long to limit costly excavations and minimize disruption to traffic and local businesses.
+In less than a year, the three sinkholes were repaired, flow was restored to the newly lined sewer main, and the City streets were re-opened to traffic.

 Previous